ComradDoge/DogeEU4/README.md

 If you don't like discord just post in the discussion or in the comments.

 [h1] Changes 24/09/2020 [/h1]
+- War of the Roses files removed
+- Castile civil war events removed
+- Italian mission removed due to issues and brought back the vanilla one

 [h2] Things that are broken [/h2]